ms-iot/content/IBoughtAGalileo.md

 ~~~

 NOTE:
+* Beware the path where your files are stored on your PC not to contain spaces or you will get in a known BUG at install. (https://connect.microsoft.com/windowsembeddedIoT/feedbackdetail/view/953685)
-: Depending on the speed of your microSD card, SD card reader and computer, writing Microsoft Windows to the microSD card can take between 30 minutes and 2 hours.
+* Depending on the speed of your microSD card, SD card reader and computer, writing Microsoft Windows to the microSD card can take between 30 minutes and 2 hours.

 ## Booting Windows
 * Remove power from your Intel Galileo.